pereznetworks/My-Tic-Tac-Toe-Game/README.md

         The name of the player who wins, is also shown.

-    If it's tie, no winner...
-     the screen is green and the phrase "It's a tie" appears.
+    If it's tie, there was no winner... the screen is green and the phrase "It's a tie" appears.

-    2 choices are presented on the finish-screen...
+    2 buttons, or choices, are presented on the finish-screen...

-      When the "Play Again!" button is clicked a game reset occurs.
+      When the "Play Again!" button is clicked... a game reset occurs.
-        A game reset is: internal values are reset to default starting values.
+        a game reset is: internal values are reset to starting values.
         The game board appears again, empty.
-        The same player names persist and a new game begins.
+        The same player names persist and same players keep playing.

         When the "New Game, with different players" button is clicked... a game reset also occurs, however...
           The player names are reset to blank and..
           The normal start screen appears..
-            with blank player name inputs,
+            with player name inputs blank,
             and the 'start game' button

 # Extra Credits

-  1: On the start screen, the user is prompted to add their name before the game starts
+  1: On the start screen, humans are prompted to add at least one name before the game starts.

   2: The player’s name/s are displayed on the board screen during game play